CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 | **Dispersion = 0.5** | **Dispersion = 1** |
 |Render to come![](img/specular_refraction_dragon_disp.5.png)|![](img/specular_refraction_dragon_disp1.png)|

+Dispersion does not cause each iteration to take more time, but rendering with a high dispersion may take more iterations to reach the same level of convergence.

 #### Meshes
 Mesh rendering is implemented using a triangle geometry.
 When a mesh is loaded via tinyobj, its vertex positions, normals, and uv coordinates are assembled into Geoms.
 Because of the large number of triangles that even simple meshes may have, rendering a scene containing a mesh without the use of an acceleration structure is incredibly slow.